plgDavid/AccuracyCoin/README.md

   1: The target address of the instruction was not the correct value after the test.
 (Not applicable to the "Immediate" addressing mode.)
   2: The A register was not the correct value after the test.
   3: The X register was not the correct value after the test.
-  4: The Y register was not the correct Value after the test.
+  4: The Y register was not the correct value after the test.
   5: The CPU Status flags were not correct after the test.
+  6: The Stack pointer was not the correct value after the test.
+(Only applicable to LAE)

-### Unofficial Instructions: SHA, SHS, SHX, SHY
+### Unofficial Instructions: SHA, SHX, SHY
   F: The high byte corruption did not match either known behavior.
-(Only applicable to SHA and SHS.
+(Only applicable to SHA.
 Corruption with SHX and SHY is consistent across revisions.)
   0: This instruction had the wrong number of operand bytes.
   1: The target address of the instruction was not the correct value after the test.
   2: The A register was not the correct value after the test.